tue-alga/cartocrow/wwwroot/README.md

 This website depends on the GeoViz software library distributed together with this website.
 The GeoViz software library is Licensed under the GPLv3.0 license.
 See its LICENSE for details.

+=== Style ===
+The HTML and CSS webpage files follow the Google HTML/CSS style guide (https://google.github.io/styleguide/htmlcssguide.html) with the following changes:

+- Ignore section 3.1.7 on optional elements: always keep the <head> and <body> tags for separation of concerns (e.g. separating metadata from data).
+- Ignore section 4.1.8 on hexadecimal notation: always use 6- or 8-character notation.
+Shorter notations obfuscate the actual value.
+- All style classes for general use within the group use the "aga-" prefix.
+All style classes for specific use within a project use a short prefix based on the project name.

+The JavaScript files follow the Google JavaScript style guide (https://google.github.io/styleguide/jsguide.html).